Who we are and how to contact us

 Your personal data will be stored or as long as it has a legitimate purpose to do so.
 We will need to retain personal data for commercial and legal purposes.
 How long it will need to retain personal data for these purposes will depend on the specific personal data.

-Client files are generally retained for at least 6 years after the end of the matter, in case a dispute arises in relation to the matter.
-It may retain some client matter files for longer than this (for example, property or inheritance related matters).
+Client files are retained for at 10 years after the end of the matter, in case a dispute arises in relation to the matter.
+We may retain some client matter files for longer than this if the situation necessitates (for example, property or inheritance related matters).

 We may be required to retain certain client and case information for a specified period by corporate and tax laws, legal regulations and our insurance providers.